baato/navigation-sdk/README.md

 #### Managing the location permission and location update

-1. Implement the PermissionsListener, since navigation to work you need to give the runtime location permission
+1. Implement the PermissionsListener, for navigation to work with better experience you need to provide the runtime location permission
 ```
     @Override
     public void onRequestPermissionsResult(int requestCode, @NonNull String[] permissions,